-- 1. "examine existing legislative and other measures, keep them under review, and collect and analyse relevant data, in order to monitor and redress any direct or indirect discrimination on grounds of sexual orientation or gender identity;" - 2. "ensure that legislative and other measures are adopted and effectively implemented to combat discrimination on grounds of sexual orientation or gender identity, to ensure respect for the human rights of lesbian, gay, bisexual and transgender persons and to promote tolerance towards them;" - 3. "ensure that victims of discrimination are aware of and have access to effective legal remedies before a national authority, and that measures to combat discrimination include, where appropriate, sanctions for infringements and the provision of adequate reparation for victims of discrimination; " - 31.
-An increasing number of member states are keeping SOGI legislation under review.
+1. "examine existing legislative and other measures, keep them under review, and collect and analyse relevant data, in order to monitor and redress any direct or indirect discrimination on grounds of sexual orientation or gender identity;"

+2. "ensure that legislative and other measures are adopted and effectively implemented to combat discrimination on grounds of sexual orientation or gender identity, to ensure respect for the human rights of lesbian, gay, bisexual and transgender persons and to promote tolerance towards them;"

+3. "ensure that victims of discrimination are aware of and have access to effective legal remedies before a national authority, and that measures to combat discrimination include, where appropriate, sanctions for infringements and the provision of adequate reparation for victims of discrimination;"

+- 31. An increasing number of member states are keeping SOGI legislation under review.
 Review of measures concerning sexual orientation is often accompanied by review of measures regarding gender identity, a positive development in relation to the 2013 Review.
-When no reviews were undertaken regarding sexual orientation, gender identity was also not considered. - 32.
-Since 2013, 34 states reviewed legislative and other measures for direct or indirect discrimination on the ground of sexual orientation and 33 states did the same review for discrimination on the ground of gender identity. - 33.
-Several states revised anti-discrimination legislation either by enlarging the scope of expressly prohibited grounds of discrimination to include sexual orientation and gender identity on an equal footing (Albania, Belgium, Georgia, Greece, Luxembourg, North Macedonia, Slovak Republic), or by including sex characteristics (Montenegro, the Netherlands) or gender expression (Norway, the Netherlands).
-The Swiss society will vote by referendum, in February 2020, on the addition of the ground of sexual orientation.
+When no reviews were undertaken regarding sexual orientation, gender identity was also not considered (Czech Republic, Estonia and Monaco). - 32.
+Since 2013, 34 states reviewed legislative and other measures for direct or indirect in discrimination on the ground of sexual orientation and 33 states did the same review for discrimination on the ground of gender identity. - 33.
+Several states revised anti-discrimination legislation either by enlarging the scope of expressly prohibited grounds of discrimination to include sexual orientation and gender identity on an equal footing (Albania, Georgia, Greece, Luxembourg, North Macedonia, Slovak Republic), or by including sex characteristics (Montenegro) or gender expression (Norway).
 Poland mentions encompassing gender identity within the criterion "sex".
 Some member states mandated the Commissioner for Equality or Anti-Discrimination or prosecution bodies to submit recommendations for the amendment of legislation (Albania, Georgia and Serbia). - 34.
 A number of newly adopted anti-discrimination laws were accompanied by the setting up of implementation bodies tasked with conducting surveys, awareness-raising campaigns, developing legislative proposals and developing statistical data (Georgia). - 35.
-Review of legislation also focused on removing barriers to equality in the workplace (Iceland), on considering life partners as family members in the gender-based or domestic violence legislation (Malta, Croatia, Greece regardless of cohabitation), on the recognition of sexual orientation and gender identity as factors that warrant special guarantees for asylum seekers or subsidiary protection (Portugal) and on legislation granting access to civil unions to same-sex couples (Italy, Greece).
-In cases where this review was only partially undertaken, states focused on mapping the needs of implementing the Recommendation and developing an action plan

-(Bosnia and Herzegovina), or conducting ex-ante and ex-post analysis on the implementation of new legislation (Finland).
+Review of legislation also focused on removing barriers to equality in the workplace (Iceland), on considering life partners as family members in the gender-based or domestic violence legislation (Malta, Croatia), on the recognition of sexual orientation and gender identity as factors that warrant special guarantees for asylum seekers or subsidiary protection (Portugal) and on legislation granting access to civil unions to same-sex couples (Italy, Greece).
+In cases where this review was only partially undertaken, states focused on mapping the needs of implementing the Recommendation and developing an action plan (Bosnia and Herzegovina), or conducting ex-ante and ex-post analysis on the implementation of new legislation (Finland).